Ambayonyx/pdf_scans/README.md

                      easiest.
 First scan the front side to a file, then rotate the stack and scan the back side to a file. (default:
                      False)
+    --folder FOLDER  When provided this folder is prepended to the input and output paths. (default: None)

   Process finished with exit code 0
 ```